-UCS is a company limited by guarantee, is an exempt charity, and is jointly controlled by University of East Anglia and University of Essex.
-Both institutions are exempt charities under the terms of Charities Act 2006.
+UCS is a company limited by guarantee, and is jointly controlled by University of East Anglia and University of Essex.
+Both institutions are exempt charities under the terms of Charities Act 2011.

 In setting and reviewing UCS's objectives and activities, the Board has had due regard to the Charity Commission's guidance on the reporting of public benefit and particularly to its supplementary public benefit guidance on the advancement of education.
-This statement recognises the reporting requirements introduced by the Higher Education Funding Council for England (HEFCE) as the principal regulator of English higher education institutions under the Charities Act 2006.
+This statement recognises the reporting requirements introduced by the Higher Education Funding Council for England (HEFCE) as the principal regulator of English higher education institutions under the Charities Act 2011.